We’re Here to Help Guide You Through a Strong Application

-The GMAT and GRE are optional for candidates who earned an accredited US undergraduate degree.
+The GMAT, GMAT Focus, and GRE are optional for candidates who earned an accredited US undergraduate degree and have two years of professional work experience.
 You can apply for the test waiver by completing the waiver request form.

 Candidates who are below a 3.0 GPA are strongly encouraged to take either the GMAT or GRE to show the admissions committee they have the academic ability to handle the rigors of the MBA program.

 Interested in submitting a test score for your application?

 - Preparation is essential to get a good GMAT score.
 Statistics from the Graduate Management Admission Council (GMAC) confirm a study hours/score correlation.